 - Any major market player is under control of the puppeteer (the players are known as the puppets), who plays around in the market and consequently sets the levels.

 I also believe that one cannot understand the true market psychology sitting in front of the computer in slippers.
-If you want to get at least a tiny glimpse of the major players’ vision of the market, you must get to the heart of Wall Street, visit the CME, or work as a trader in a largest investment company.
+If you want to get at least a tiny glimpse of the major players’ vision of the market, you must get to the heart of Wall Street, visit the CME, or work as a trader in the largest investment company.
 This is the only chance you have to understand the principles that a major player follows while opening and closing positions.
 Everything else is just your factoids that may or may not match reality.

 Another popular myth is that the support level becomes the resistance level after the breakout.
-I don’t really see how that is even possible.
+I don’t see how that is even possible.
 Let’s imagine that there is a support level, near which the price is consolidating.
 We will most likely see the double bottom pattern, which means several bounces from the line.
 If we connect the lows, we will get the desired support level.

 Now, let’s think logically.
 If the price commonly changes direction several times in the small range, then there are a large number of purchase bids (in our case) of the asset.
 It means that demand exceeds supply at this level.